ibm-cloud-docs/watson-knowledge-studio/upgrade.md

 If you upgrade from a {{site.data.keyword.knowledgestudioshort}} Lite plan to a Standard plan, {{site.data.keyword.knowledgestudioshort}} uses in-place migration.
 You don't need to do any manual migration.

-**Note**: At this time, downgrading your plan on {{site.data.keyword.cloud_notm}} is not supported.
+At this time, downgrading your plan on {{site.data.keyword.cloud_notm}} is not supported.
 You can, however, manage users, storage, billing, and usage.
+{: tip}

-  - For information about deactivating user accounts in {{site.data.keyword.knowledgestudioshort}}, see [Assembling a team](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-team#team-deact).
+- For more information about deactivating user accounts in {{site.data.keyword.knowledgestudioshort}}, see [Assembling a team](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-team#team-deact).
-  - For information about managing users and access in {{site.data.keyword.cloud_notm}}, see the [Managing identity and access](/docs/iam) documentation.
+- For more information about managing users and access in {{site.data.keyword.cloud_notm}}, see the [Managing identity and access](/docs/iam) documentation.
-  - For information about setting storage limits, see [Storage space issues](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-troubleshooting#storage).
+- For more information about setting storage limits, see [Storage space issues](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-troubleshooting#storage).
-  - For information about managing billing and usage, see the [Managing billing and usage](/docs/billing-usage) documentation.
+- For more information about managing billing and usage, see the [Managing billing and usage](/docs/billing-usage) documentation.